-"Your Excellency," one of Gwendal's men approaches me, and salutes.
+"Your Excellency," one of Gwendal's men approaches me and salutes.
 "Lord von Voltaire has requested your presence in his office."

-I nod in acknowledgment, and he walks off.
+I nod in acknowledgment.

 I head to Gwendal's office, anxious about what he wishes to tell me.
-Perhaps he has decided to permanently relive me of my duties?
+Perhaps he has decided to permanently relieve me of my duties?
 I would understand if he did, but I want another chance to prove myself; to prove that I'm fit to continue leading my private army.

 I release a sigh before rapping my knuckles on the door.